Jamesits/jupyter-theme-chesterish-paranoid/README.md

  * Use your OS native UI font as Jupyter UI font
  * Use [Iosevka](https://github.com/be5invis/Iosevka) webfont as monospace font

+Note:
+  * Tested under Chrome (most recent stable) on Windows and Safari on macOS.
-Note: If you installed [Sarasa Gothic](https://github.com/be5invis/Sarasa-Gothic) on your computer, it will be used instead of Iosevka.
+  * If you installed [Sarasa Gothic](https://github.com/be5invis/Sarasa-Gothic) on your computer, it will be used instead of Iosevka.
 It is recommended if you need CJK font in your Jupyter notebook.

 ## Screenshots